 May is National Melanoma and Skin Cancer Awareness Month.
-For this reason — and with summer fast approaching — it’s the perfect time to address the importance of proper skincare for seniors.
+With summer fast approaching, it’s the perfect time to address the importance of proper skincare for seniors.

 Fine lines and wrinkles are unavoidable — but they’re also completely natural.
 A proper skincare routine is an essential aspect of healthy aging, and while taking care of your skin might not stop the wrinkles, it can keep it glowing and healthy.

 Skin problems occur at every age, but older adults are particularly susceptible to issues like itching, dry skin, bruising, age spots, skin tags, melanoma, and more.